psychoinformatics-de/rdm-course/_extras/for_instructors.md

 At this moment, we only have http available (not https).

 Technically, this IP address can suffice as a point of entry for users, but there are certain caveats:
-- we ideally want the IP address to stay constant even if we stop and restart our instance
+- we ideally want the IP address to stay constant even if we stop and restart our instance,
+- we want to assign a domain to our hub that makes it easily identifiable (e.g. `datalad-hub.inm7.de`),
 - we want the information transfer to and from the server to be securely encrypted via HTTPS,
-- and we want to assign a domain to our hub that makes it easily identifiable (e.g. `datalad-hub.inm7.de`)

-The Littlest JupyterHub also requires a custom constant domain if HTTPS acces is to be configures.
+- HTTPS access in TLJH can only be configured when we have a domain (i.e. not when using a plain IP address).

 For these reasons, we need an "Elastic IP":

 1. Go to `Elastic IPs` under `Network & Security` in the left-hand sidebar in EC2 console.
 2. Click the orange `Allocate Elastic IP address` button.